mezoni/peg/README.md

 - The `Verify` meta expression buffers the child expression
 - The `ZeroOrMore` expression does not buffer itself, buffers only the current child expression in the iteration

+A little more words about the expression `Repetition`.
+This expression buffers the input data until the minimum number of iterations (required for parsing to complete successfully) is reached, to ensure a safe rollback (for subsequent backtracking) to the starting position without losing the input data.
+After this, the input data is buffered only when parsing the last expression, since not all expressions buffer themselves.

 How then to implement the possibility of backtracking?
 The answer to this question lies in the question itself (to a large extent).